scalacenter/scala-advent-of-code/docs/2023/puzzles/day12.md

 Many of the calls to `count` are redundant: they are made with the same arguments as previous calls.
 A quick way to improve algorithmic complexity and the performance of this function is to [_memoize_](https://en.wikipedia.org/wiki/Memoization) it: we can cache the results of previous calls to `count` and reuse them when the same arguments are passed again.

-In Scala, we can use a [`mutable.Map`](https://www.scala-lang.org/api/current/scala/collection/mutable/Map.html) to store the results of previous calls.
+We can use a [`mutable.Map`](https://www.scala-lang.org/api/current/scala/collection/mutable/Map.html) to store the results of previous calls.
 We use tuples containing the arguments `(input, ds, d)` as keys, and we use the [`getOrElseUpdate`](https://www.scala-lang.org/api/current/scala/collection/mutable/Map.html#getOrElseUpdate-fffff230) method to either retrieve the cached result or compute it and store it in the map.

 Here is the memoized version of `count`: